SolutionGuidance/psm/INSTALL.md

 set in the `session-timeout` variable in `psm-app/cms-web/WebContent/WEB-INF/web.xml`.

-## Continuous Deployment
+## Continuous Deployment and Continuous Integration

 ### Jenkins

-This project uses Jenkins for continuous integration.
-We have it configured to do several things on new pull requests:
+This project uses Jenkins for continuous deployment and continuous integration.

-- build the project
-- build the docs
-- run the unit tests
-- run the integration tests
-- check the code style against our style guide

 In order to configure another Jenkins server that does these tasks, follow the appropriate documentation on the [Jenkins web site](https://jenkins.io/), and